lawrence501/5e-cli/README.md

 Whenever you score a critical hit against a creature, you may choose to either debilitate or stagger it until the end of your next turn.
 If you score a critical hit against a creature that is already debilitated and staggered, they also become vulnerable to all damage until the end of your next turn.

-Idea #2:
-Your critical hits no longer deal extra damage.
-Your critical hit range is increased by 2.
-Whenever you score a critical hit against a creature, roll a d4:
-1. The creature is knocked prone.
-2. The creature's speed is reduced to 0 for 1 minute.
-3. The number of attacks the creature can make each turn is reduced by 1 (to a minimum of 1) for 1 minute.
-4. The creature is dazed for 1 minute.
-5. The creature is debilitated for 1 minute.
-6. The creature is staggered for 1 minute.
-7. The creature gains 1 level of fatigue (this effect can occur multiple times).
-If you would roll an effect that is already affecting the target, add 1 to the die result until you reach an effect not affecting the target.

-Idea #3:
-Your critical hits no longer deal extra damage.
-Your critical hit range is increased by 2.
-Whenever you score a critical hit against a creature, it has additional effects based on the damage type of any dice in the hit.
-Only one additional effect can occur on each hit, and if the hit's damage types cover multiple effects, you can choose which one occurs.
-Bludgeoning, Piercing, and Slashing: The target is debilitated until the end of your next turn.
-Acid, Cold, Fire, Lightning, Poison, and Thunder: The target is staggered until the end of your next turn.
-Force, Necrotic, Psychic, and Radiant: The target is confused until the end of your next turn.

 - Future loot options suggestion (d100 roll)
 1. Wondrous Items (low)
 2. Tomes (high)